tbsschroeder/CodeTalksDemo2022/README.md

 # code_talks_demo

-A new Flutter projectfor Code.Talks 2022.
+A new Flutter project for Code.Talks 2022.

 ## Getting Started